Zaffri/VueJS-Modal/README.md

 ```

 ### Step 4.
-The last step is to set up an event handler to initiate (show) your modal.
+The last step is to set up an event handler to initiate your modal, and remember to define your callback if you are using the confirm modal.

 ```
 methods: {
-    openModal: function() {
+    openModal: function(id) {
+        // Passing data through
+        this.modalConfig.callbackData = {
+            id: id
+        };
+        // Init modal
         this.modalConfig.visible = true;
+    },
+    modalCallback: function(action) {
+        // Handle action
     }
 }
 ```

 * modalConfig.visible is binded to the component, setting it to true will open up your modal.
+* Accessing your parameters: this.modalConfig.callbackData is available inside your callback function (modalCallback).
+* Action variable inside modalCallback is a boolean - true means the user accepted the modal action.

 ###### Note:- check the example for more details.